Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke Schedule Analysis

-- The Blue Devils' signature win this season came against the Virginia Tech Hokies, a squad ranked inside the AP's Top 25 (No. 4).
-The Blue Devils brought home the 66-55 win at home on January 26.
+- The Blue Devils' signature victory this season came against the Virginia Tech Hokies, a team ranked inside the AP's Top 25 (No. 4).
+The Blue Devils secured the 66-55 win at home on January 26.

 Duke 2022-23 Best Wins